rancher-sandbox/rancher-desktop/src/go/vtunnel/README.md

 ## Peer

-The Peer process starts a TCP server inside the hyper-v VM and listens for all the incoming requests, once a request is recieved it forwards it over the AF_SOCK to the host.
+The Peer process starts a TCP server inside the Hyper-V VM and listens for all the incoming requests; once a request is received it forwards it over the AF_SOCK to the host.

 ```mermaid
 flowchart LR;